TheOriginalGeez/Cupid/README.md

 ### Poser Hotkeys Plus

-In the _Hotkeys_ tab set Show Pose to Mouse 4 or Mouse 5.
+In the _Hotkeys_ tab set Show Pose to Mouse 4.

 ## In-Game Instructions